About Perpich Center for Arts Education

 Our mission is to provide all Minnesota students the opportunity to develop and integrate their artistic and academic abilities to their highest potential.
 We do this by teaching in and through the arts.

 We teach in our two-year arts high school.
 We also teach through our outreach and professional development activities.
 We support teaching art and arts integration through the extensive arts education material in our library.
-And, since the 2013-14 school year, we also teach at Crosswinds Arts and Science School in Woodbury, a year-round arts and science integration magnet middle school that will be a teacher training site modeling a high-achieving, integrated approach to learning for schools throughout the entire state.

 The center has helped to shape the Minnesota Academic Standards in the Arts K-12, collaborated with the Board of Teaching to develop teaching licenses in the arts areas and provided professional development for teachers around the state so they are able to teach the standards, assess student learning and incorporate community resources into the schools.
 As a state agency, we work collaboratively with state government, school districts and arts organizations throughout Minnesota and with communities and businesses interested in promoting arts education.

 Our work happens on our campus in Golden Valley as well as through our regional centers in Elk River, Albert Lea and Duluth school districts and in individual districts and communities that request our support.
 We develop and support education in and through the arts because the arts are a driving force in Minnesota’s economy, quality of life and its national and international reputation.
 Our work increases student performance, raises standardized test scores and leads to a better-educated and innovative workforce to support the continued arts and economic vitality of Minnesota.

 - are annually awarded $3-$6 million in scholarships

 - attend higher educational institutions directly after high school at a rate of 60-65%